 Alternatively, you can use the search box on the taskbar and search for Settings.
 Then select to open it.

 Windows Settings pane should look similar to the image below.
-On Windows Settings app, click the Windows Update on the left, then select the Advanced options tile on the right pane as highlighted in the image below.
+On the Windows Settings app, click the Windows Update on the left, then select the Advanced options tile on the right pane, as highlighted in the image below.

-On the Windows Update > Advanced options -> Configured update policies, under Policies set on your device, you should see all the policies that are configured for your device.
+On the Windows Update,> Advanced options -> Configured update policies, under Policies set on your device, you should see all the policies configured for your device.

 That should do it!
-You can now close Windows Settings app.
+You can now close the Windows Settings app.

-This post showed you how to view update policies set on your device in Windows 11.
-If you find any error above or have something to share, please use the comment form below.
+This post showed you how to view updated policies on your device in Windows 11.
+Please use the comment form below if you find any errors above or have something to share.